Ruth Elizabeth Johnson -- Rock Hill

-Arrangements are incomplete and will be announced later by Glover's Funeral Home.
+Viewing will be held from 2 to 7 p.m.
+Friday, April 23.

 Friends may call at Glover's Funeral Home.
-The family will not be receiving guests due to COVID-19.
+The family will not be receiving guest due to COVID-19.

 Post a comment as